 In most cases, a co-branded gas rewards credit card will not be able to compete toe-to-toe with a credit card that comes with a rewards program that earns cash back on all purchases.
 Instead of shopping for a gas card, you are probably going to come out ahead using a different kind of rewards card that offers high-octane cash back.

-The Discover It® and Chase Freedom® credit card each offer 5% cash back on gas purchases for the first $1,500 worth of gas purchases that quarter.
+The Discover It® and Chase Freedom® credit card each offer bonus cash back in rotating categories.
 Rewards cards with rotating categories that include gas purchases are typically earned during periods when consumers are buying more gas, such as the summer months or around the holidays.

-Both of these cash back credit cards come with no annual fee, and 5% cash back, which is much better than anything you’ll find with a co-branded gas rewards card.
+Both of these cash back credit cards come with no annual fee and bonus cash back, which is much better than anything you’ll find with a co-branded gas rewards card.
 The down side to carrying a card that earns rewards during 3 months out of the year is that you’ll be stuck earning just 1% cash back on gas for the other nine months.

-With the Blue Cash Preferred® Card from American Express you can buy as much gasoline as you want, anywhere in the USA, without restrictive caps, and you’ll earn 3% cash back.
-That’s three cents on every dollar, which is a great discount.
-This card also offers a fantastic 6% cash back at US supermarkets up to the first $6,000 each year, and 1% cash back on all other purchases.
-This card does come with an annual fee of $95, but you can negate that fee for a year by earning $150 back after spending $1,000 in the first 3 months.
+With the Blue Cash Preferred® Card from American Express you earn 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+3% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases.
+This is hands down the highest rewards rate we’ve seen for gas purchases.
+This card comes with an annual fee of $95 but you can negate that fee for a year by earning a $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.

 Have a Vehicle Fleet?